 Figuring out whether you’ll save money purchasing the JR Pass all depends on how often you use it.

 At the most glaringly obvious level, if you intend to travel between the larger cities, it’s going to be more than worth it.
-With a 7-day standard adult pass costing US$273, and a round trip from Kyoto to Tokyo costing in the region of US$240-260, already you can see the immense value of having the pass with you.

 However, as mentioned previously, if you intend to head to more rural areas, where buses, taxis, and non-JR train lines are the order of the day, then the pass is going to be a waste of money.